Keep your iPhone 12's screen safe with these great screen protectors

 These tempered glass screen protectors come in packs of three, complete with a frame for easy application.
 They're fully compatible with any case you get, giving your iPhone complete protection all around.

-There are some options on this list that only have a cutout for the earpiece on the iPhone 12, and frankly, I want that front-facing TrueDepth camera free and clear of any obstructions, no matter how clear the screen protector.
-For that reason, I recommend that you pick up the Mkeke Tempered Glass iPhone 12 screen protector.
-It'll protect your iPhone from scratches, it's easy to apply, and it has open space for the iPhone's notch.
+In addition to protecting your iPhone 12 with one of the best iPhone 12 cases, we highly recommend you get a screen protector.
+There are some options on this list that only have a cutout for the earpiece, and frankly, I want that front-facing TrueDepth camera free and clear of any obstructions, no matter how clear the screen protector is.
+For that reason, I recommend the Mkeke Tempered Glass iPhone 12 screen protector.
+It protects your iPhone from scratches, it's easy to apply, and it has open space for the iPhone's notch.

 If you don't mind having the notch covered by a screen protector, or would even prefer it for that little extra peace of mind, then check out the ESR Tempered Glass iPhone 12 screen protector.
 Like Mkeke's product, it comes with an application frame, and three included protectors and is completely case-friendly.